The continued conflict in Yemen is pushing millions of people in Yemen to the brink of famine.

 What the World Food Programme is doing to respond to the Yemen emergency

 Food assistanceIn 2017, WFP provided food assistance for up to 7.3 million people every month.
 WFP has more than doubled the number of people reached in Yemen from 3.5 million people in January.
 However, due to financial constraints, only about half of these people are receiving full rations.

 LogisticsAs lead of the Logistics Cluster, WFP is providing essential aviation, shipping and ground logistics services to sister UN agencies and other organizations for both the famine and cholera responses.
 In January 2018, thanks to the support of donor states and compliance from both parties to the conflict, WFP delivered to the port of Hodeidah four US-funded mobile cranes.
 The cranes will boost the capacity of the port that handles around 70 percent of all imports into the war-stricken country.

 UN Humanitarian Air Service (UNHAS)Many road networks in the hardest hit areas of the country are still not open, making communities in conflict-areas inaccessible for humanitarian workers.
 The WFP-managed UN Humanitarian Air Service (UNHAS) operates three flights a week between Djibouti and Sana’a for humanitarian workers.

 Despite recent contributions from our donors, including substantial funding from the United States, needs are immense.
-WFP faces a funding shortfall of nearly US$ 622 million until the end of 2018.
+WFP needs US$125 million per month.